lilanxiao/Invar3D/downstream/README.md

 # VoteNet finetuning

-Thie document shows how to finetune a VoteNet with the pretrained weights.
+This document shows how to finetune a VoteNet with the pretrained weights.

 - Use `extract_dp_ddp_model.py` to extract pretrained weights of PointNet++ from a DDP model.
 This script is for models trained with `train_ddp_moco_ddp.py`.
 For other pre-training methods, the required modification is straightforward and is thus not provided here.
 - Clone the VoteNet [official repo]("https://github.com/facebookresearch/votenet") and follow the instruction their to install dependencies and prepare data.